The Most Comprehensive Baby Shower Checklist

-Professional photography is not a service we can all afford but if this is what you want, you will need to make arrangements well in advance to ensure you book the person you want.
+Whatever services you need, you will need to make arrangements well in advance to ensure you book the person you want.

 If you are going with custom invitations, they should have arrived by now.
 If you are printing your own free baby shower invitations, send them out now but be sure to include an RSVP of no later than 2 weeks before the baby shower.